ITRS-Group/cordial/libraries/libemail/README.md

 The official `libemail.so` is [documented here](https://docs.itrsgroup.com/docs/geneos/current/Gateway_Reference_Guide/geneos_rulesactionsalerts_tr.html#Libemail) and all of the parameters are supported.

-Note that if you are using this as a literal drop-in replacement you will need to restart the Gateway process to load the new library.
+Note that if you are using this as a literal drop-in replacement you may need to restart the Gateway process to load the new library, if the old one was already loaded from the same location.

 #### New features